 - Homeopathy has remedies that are specific to the type of insomnia (waking times, etc.).
 (You’d need a homeopath if you aren’t familiar with this type of medicine.)

-- Melatonin (Please note that it’s unsafe to take it forever as it can cause your body to stop making it.)
+- Melatonin (Please note some believe it’s unsafe to take it forever as it can possibly cause your body to stop making it.)

 - Eliminate foods to which you are allergic